Pirates of the Caribbean: At World's End: Plot

 Will is rescued by Beckett and informs Jones of Jack's escape from the Locker, learning in the process that Jones enabled the first Court to imprison Calypso, revealed to be Tia Dalma.
-Meanwhile, the Pearl arrives at Shipwreck Cove, where Barbossa attempts to persuade the Brethren Court to release Calypso while Elizabeth demands they fight back against Beckett.
-Jack's father, Captain Teague, informs the Court that only an elected Pirate King can declare war.
+The Pearl arrives at Shipwreck Cove, where Barbossa attempts to persuade the Brethren Court to release Calypso while Elizabeth demands they fight back against Beckett.
+The Keeper of the Code, Captain Teague, informs the Court that only an elected Pirate King can declare war.
 To avoid a stalemate, Jack votes for Elizabeth, making her King.
 Elizabeth, Jack, Barbossa, Beckett, Jones, and Will parley, trading Will for Jack.
-Barbossa frees Calypso, but when Will reveals Jones' betrayal to her; Calypso vanishes and summons a maelstrom, refusing to help either side.
+Barbossa frees Calypso, but when Will reveals Jones' betrayal to her, Calypso vanishes and summons a maelstrom, refusing to help either side.

 The Pearl and Dutchman battle in the maelstrom.
-Elizabeth and Will are wed by Barbossa in the midst of the battle.
+During the battle, Elizabeth and Will are wed by Barbossa.
 On the Dutchman, Jack and Jones duel for control of Jones' heart.
 After Jones mortally wounds Will, Jack helps Will stab the heart, killing Jones.
-Jack and Elizabeth escape the Dutchman as it sinks into the maelstrom.
+Jack and Elizabeth escape the Dutchman, which sinks into the maelstrom.
 As Beckett's ship, the Endeavour, engages the Pearl, the Dutchman rises from the sea, now captained by Will and its crew freed from Jones' curse.
 The two pirate ships destroy the Endeavour, killing Beckett, while his armada retreats.
 With Will bound to guide souls lost at sea to the next world, he and Elizabeth bid farewell to each other.
 Will departs on the Dutchman, leaving Elizabeth pregnant and with the chest containing his heart.
 Barbossa steals the Pearl again to find the Fountain of Youth, but finds that Jack has stolen Feng's charts.
 Jack departs from Tortuga on a small boat to track the fountain down.

-In a post-credits scene, set ten years later, Elizabeth and her son Henry watch Will return aboard the Dutchman.
+In a post-credits scene, ten years later, Elizabeth and her son watch Will return aboard the Dutchman.